 Basil’s eyes clouded for a moment before he nodded sagely.
 Picking up a piece of broccoli he dipped it in the leftover lasagna sauce and picked up three pieces of scattered cheese and made a smiley face on the top of the broccoli.
 “Tada!”
 He showed Sean the face and the child giggled.
 While his mouth was open my brother popped the broccoli into his mouth.
 The boy’s face scrunched in offense, then confusion as he open-mouth chewed it.
 After swallowing he picked up another broccoli and handed it to his papa to repeat the service.

-“Hey, Batman, why’re you home so early?
+“Hey, Batman, why’re you home?
 I thought you were finally starting back up at the Moran’s house.”

 He shook his head, making faces at his son.
 “Nope.
 Well, yeah, my team got started the on the rebuilding process today, but I’ve been at the haunted mill.”